Debugging for Ray developers#

 Callback latency injection#

-Sometimes, bugs are caused by RPC issues, for example, due to the delay of some requests, the system goes to a deadlock.
-To debug and reproduce this kind of issue, we need to have a way to inject latency for the RPC request.
-To enable this, RAY_testing_asio_delay_us is introduced.
-If you’d like to make the callback of some RPC requests be executed after some time, you can do it with this variable.
+Sometimes bugs are caused by RPC issues.
+For example, the delay of some requests can cause the system to deadlock.
+To debug and reproduce this kind of issue, we need a way to inject latency into the RPC request.
+To enable this, use RAY_testing_asio_delay_us.
+To delay the callback of some RPC requests, use this variable.
 For example:

 RAY_testing_asio_delay_us="NodeManagerService.grpc_client.PrepareBundleResources=2000000:2000000" ray start --head

 The syntax for this is RAY_testing_asio_delay_us="method1=min_us:max_us,method2=min_us:max_us".
-Entries are comma separated.
-There is a special method * which means all methods.
-It has a lower priority compared with other entries.
+Entries are comma-separated.
+The special method * means all methods.
+It has a lower priority than other entries.